National Agency for the Control of AIDS (Nigeria)

-The National Agency for the Control of AIDS or (NACA), established in 2000, is Nigeria’s primary body responsible for coordinating the national response to HIV/AIDS.
+The National Agency for the Control of AIDS (NACA), established in 2000, is Nigeria’s primary body responsible for coordinating the national response to HIV/AIDS.
 It works to reduce HIV-related morbidity and mortality through strategic planning, policy formulation, advocacy, research, and effective implementation of interventions across the country.
 The current Director-General of the agency is Temitope Ilori.

 History

 The National Agency for the Control of AIDS (NACA) was established in February 2000 as the National Action Committee on AIDS (NACA) to coordinate Nigeria's response to the HIV/AIDS epidemic.
 In May 2007, it was transformed into an agency by an enabling act.
 NACA operates under the 1999 Constitution of Nigeria, which came into force on May 29, 1999.

 Its purpose is to coordinate and control HIV/AIDS prevention, treatment, and care across Nigeria.
 NACA's mandates include planning and coordinating activities of various sectors in the National Response Strategic Framework, facilitating engagement of all tiers of government and sectors on HIV/AIDS issues, advocating for the mainstreaming of HIV/AIDS interventions into all societal sectors, formulating policies and guidelines on HIV/AIDS, and supporting HIV/AIDS research in the country.